 Why stay so down-to-earth?
 Nothing keeps you from looking up and reaching for the sky!
-What if you let yourself be seduced by hanging plants?
+What if you let yourself be seduced by hanging indoor plants?

 Ceropegia woodiin, very original